sanjaysingh/staticsites/README.md

 # Static Sites
-A place to house the static pages.
+A place to house the static pages that is hosted on Azure blob storage.